junxit/us-congress-code/title-22/chapter-7/sec-290m.md

 Section is comprised of section 541 of Pub.
 L. 103–182.
 Subsec. (h)(1) of section 541 amended section 24 of Title 12, Banks and Banking.

+### Amendments

+2020—Pub.
+L. 116–260, § 601(a)(1), (2), provided that section 601 of Pub.
+L. 116–113 does not apply to this section and revived the provisions of this section as if such section 601 had not been enacted.
+See below.
+Pub.
+L. 116–113, § 601, which repealed this section effective on the date the USMCA entered into force (July 1, 2020), was made inapplicable to this section by section 601(a)(1), (2) of Pub.
+L. 116–260.

 ### Statutory Notes and Related Subsidiaries

-### Effective Date of Repeal
+### Effective Date of 2020 Amendment

-Repeal effective on the date the USMCA entered into force (July 1, 2020), see section 601 of Pub.
-L. 116–113, set out as a note under former section 3301 of Title 19, Customs Duties.
+Amendment by Pub.
+L. 116–260 effective July 1, 2020, see section 601(h) of div.
+O of Pub.
+L. 116–260, set out as a note under section 81c of Title 19, Customs Duties.